 Long Live the Comments Section!

 Moderation is top of mind as media organizations aim to drive engagement, manage their community, and create a positive user experience.
-Up until recently, staying on top of comments and growing community engagement has proven to be a burden for many media organizations—but that doesn’t need to be the case with Viafoura Smart Moderation.
+Up until recently, staying on top of comments and growing community engagement has proven to be a burden for many media organizations—but that doesn’t need to be the case with Viafoura Automated Moderation.

 Are you ready to cut your moderation costs, uphold the four Cs, and grow your own online audience?